NOTICE OF PRIVACY PRACTICES

 We are permitted to use or share your health information in the following ways:

-- To treat you – we can use your health information and share it with other professionals to provide, coordinate or manager your health care and related services.
+- To treat you – we can use your health information and share it with other professionals to provide, coordinate or manage your health care and related services.
 This may be accomplished electronically or through secure health information exchanges.

-- Our organization endorses, supports, and participates in electronic Health Information Exchange (HIE) as a means to improve the quality of your heath and healthcare experience.
+- Our organization endorses, supports, and participates in electronic Health Information Exchange (HIE) as a means to improve the quality of your health and healthcare experience.
 HIE provides us with a way to securely and efficiently share patients’ clinical information electronically with other physicians and health care providers that participate in the HIE network.
 Using HIE helps your health care providers to more effectively share information and provide you with better care.
 The HIE also enables emergency medical personnel and other providers who are treating you to have immediate access to your medical data that may be critical for your care.
 Making your health information available to your health care providers through the HIE can also help reduce your costs by eliminating unnecessary duplication of tests and procedures.
 However, you may choose to opt-out of participation in the CORHIO HIE, or cancel an opt-out choice, at any time.

 - For our operations – We can use and share your health information to run our organization, improve your care, and contact you when necessary.